thecapn32/libmpix/docs/page_how_to_correct.md

 The image will now be corrected using each of the steps specified.

-@see supported_operations for a list of all supported image correction operations.
+See @ref supported_operations for a list of all supported image correction operations.